Gilbert Burns: 2023

 Burns faced Neil Magny on 21 January 2023 at UFC 283.
 He won the fight via an arm-triangle choke submission in the first round.

 Burns faced Jorge Masvidal on 8 April 2023 at UFC 287.
 He won the bout via unanimous decision.

 Burns faced Belal Muhammad on 6 May 2023 at UFC 288.
 He lost the bout by unanimous decision.

 2024

 Burns faced Jack Della Maddalena on 9 March 2024 at UFC 299.
 He lost the bout via knockout in round three.

 Burns faced Sean Brady on 7 September 2024 at UFC Fight Night 242 in the main event.
 He lost the fight by unanimous decision.

 2025

-Burns was scheduled to face undefeated prospect Michael Morales on April 12, 2025, at UFC 314.
-However, the bout was moved to May 10, 2025 at UFC 315 for unknown reasons.
-In turn, the bout against Morales was moved to serve as the main event on May 17, 2025 at UFC Fight Night 256.
+Burns was scheduled to face undefeated prospect Michael Morales on 12 April 2025, at UFC 314.
+However, the bout was moved to 10 May 2025 at UFC 315 for unknown reasons.
+In turn, the bout against Morales was moved to serve as the main event on 17 May 2025 at UFC Fight Night 256.
 Burns lost the fight by technical knockout in the first round.

+2026

+Burns faced Mike Malott in the main event on 18 April 2026, at UFC Fight Night 273.
+He lost the fight by technical knockout in the third round and laid down his gloves after the bout signaling his retirement from mixed martial arts.

+Freestyle Wrestling

+Burns faced Khamzat Chimaev on 18 September 2026 at RAF 13.
+He lost the match by technical fall in the second round.